typst/typst/tests/typ/compiler/field.typ

 - C

 ---
-// Error: 6-13 dictionary does not contain key "invalid"
+// Error: 6-13 no default value was specified and dictionary does not contain key "invalid"
 #(:).invalid

 ---